GHSGT Test Breakdown

 4. Social Studies: You will be presented with questions from American Government/Civics, History of the United States, world geography and world history.

 Passing the GHSGT

-You will not have to register separately for taking the GHSGT.
-You will be eligible to take the GHSGT for the first time in the spring of your eleventh grade.
+You will not have to register separately for taking the test.
+You will be eligible for the first time in the spring of your eleventh grade.
 You can take the Writing Assessment for the first time in the fall of your eleventh grade.
-If you fail to pass the GHSGT in the first attempt you will get more chances to retest for the GHSGT and pass it before you reach the spring of your twelfth grade.
-You will earn a Certificate of Performance or a Special Education Diploma if you have not been able to pass the GHSGT, but have met the other criteria for graduation.
-If you leave school with a Certificate of Performance or a Special Education Certificate, then you can keep taking the GHSGT to qualify for earning a high school diploma.
+If you fail to pass in the first attempt you will get more chances to retest and pass it before you reach the spring of your twelfth grade.
+You will earn a Certificate of Performance or a Special Education Diploma if you have not been able to pass the test, but have met the other criteria for graduation.
+If you leave school with a Certificate of Performance or a Special Education Certificate, then you can re-attempt to qualify for earning a high school diploma.

-Your performance in the GHSGT is classified into different levels depending upon the scaled score range in which your scores fall.
+Your performance in the exam is classified into different levels depending upon the scaled score range in which your scores fall.
 The performances have difference classification levels depending upon the type of GHSGT you have taken.
-If you have taken the GHSGT (GPS), then your performance is classified into four levels:
+If you have taken the GPS, then your performance is classified into four levels: